openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 of encryption allows multiple secrets to exist, and those secrets inherently identify both sides of a connection.
-On top of that, public-key cryptography currently provides some of the most robust encryption that is available today.
+On top of that, public-key cryptography currently provides some of the most robust encryption available today.
 It seems like a slam dunk!
-Alas, it introduces some complex behaviors and setup and management is not always as easy as one would hope for.
+Alas, it introduces some complex behaviors.
+Setup and management are not always as easy as one would hope.

 #### Setting It Up